saachit-12/portfolio/dataviz3.md

 - Is there anything you would change or do differently?

 Participant 1:
-A1) The first impression of it that it is a heat map.
+ - A1 The first impression of it that it is a heat map.
-A2) It represents the number of vaccine doeses adimistered per country and there is some sort of comparision between countries.
+ - A2 It represents the number of vaccine doeses adimistered per country and there is some sort of comparision between countries.
-A3) I don't know what the units of the values used to create the visual are because of t.
+ - A3 I don't know what the units of the values used to create the visual are.
-A4) The intended audience of the graph are researchers, people interested in the COVID vaccine.
+ - A4 The intended audience of the graph are researchers, people interested in the COVID vaccine.
-A5) List the countries on the graph/ or pop-up.
+ - A5 List the countries on the graph/ or pop-up.
 The title of the graph needs to be more clear and descriptive.

 Participant 2:
-A1) The first impression of it that it is map measuring the severity of an issue A2) The map is comparing countries based on the number of doses of the COVID Vaccine administered A3) The legend needs to be clearer with what is being measured.
+-A1 The first impression of it that it is map measuring the severity of an issue -A2 The map is comparing countries based on the number of doses of the COVID Vaccine administered -A3 The legend needs to be clearer with what is being measured.
-A4) The intended audience of the graph are people who are tracking daily COVID cases.
-A5) Clearer context to the graph, better title
+-A4 The intended audience of the graph are people who are tracking daily COVID cases -A5 Clearer context to the graph, better title

 Both participants got the idea that the graph was representing a comparision between countries related to the COVID vaccine administration.
 The wireframe fell short to clearly explaining what the visual intented to do from the title.